90 Comments

 They were then incapacitated and placed into long‑term suspended animation, essentially a form of indefinite detention.
 [Another of Curtis Yarvin's insane ideas.]

 No executions were part of the Precrime process in the film’s world.
+Just in ours.

-The moral tension comes from the fact that these people are alive, conscious, and imprisoned for crimes they never actually committed, raising questions about free will, determinism, and state power.
+The movie's moral tension comes from the fact that these people are alive, conscious, and imprisoned for crimes they never actually committed, raising questions about free will, determinism, and state power.

 Here's a sample of the tech: https://www.youtube.com/watch?v=G7yIzY1BxuI